YINI-lang/YINI-spec/YINI-Specification.md

 - Booleans are converted to `true` or `false`.
 - Null is converted to `null`.
 - Base prefixes such as `0x`, `0b`, `%`, `0o`, `0z`, and `hex:` are not preserved during scalar-to-string conversion.
-- Lists and inline objects MUST NOT be converted to strings.
-Implementations MUST report an error.
+- - Lists and inline objects MUST NOT be converted to strings and MUST NOT be used as operands in concatenation expressions.

 Example:
 ```yini